 And just like that, the idea for Lost in Switzerland was born.

 I’m aware that Switzerland is never going to be cheap.
-But I still think that, with the right tricks up your sleeve, you don’t have to stand here in tears or end up being bankrupt upon going home.
+But I still think that, with the right tricks up your sleeve, you don’t have to end up in tears or bankrupt upon going home.
 At least no more than you would after visiting other popular places like Australia, New Zealand or Canada.

 So, if you’re either…